Rubbish collection (red lid)

 What to do if your bin is lost, damaged or stolen?

-If your bin has been lost, damaged or stolen, contact Council's Customer Service Centre on 9391 7000.
+If your bin has been lost, damaged or stolen, contact us online or call Council's Customer Service Centre on 9391 7000.
 A Customer Services Officer can assist you in placing an order and a new bin will be delivered within 7 working days.

-If your bin has not been collected for any reason on the scheduled collection day, please call Council's Customer Service on 9391 7000 and provide details.
+If your bin has not been collected for any reason on the scheduled collection day, contact us online or call Council's Customer Service on 9391 7000 and provide details.
 Your call will be recorded in our Customer Request System and collection arranged within 3 working days.

 How to ensure your rubbish is collected